 COVID-19 Testing Information | Marshalltown

-We're experiencing extremely high patient volumes.
-For people who do not have symptoms (asymptomatic) or have mild symptoms, please consider community testing options identified below.
-Please note: Our emergency department and urgent care location DOES NOT offer walk-in COVID-19 testing.
+For people who do not have symptoms (asymptomatic) or have mild symptoms, please consider community testing options identified here.
+Please note: our emergency department and urgent care location DOES NOT offer walk-in COVID-19 testing.

 It's best to get tested at the onset of COVID-19 symptoms.
 Testing earlier means more treatment options may be available.
 If you have symptoms of COVID-19 or have been exposed to someone who received a positive COVID-19 test, please practice social distancing, follow the CDC's guidelines and see steps for testing below.